 Then I will quote from «Children’s Ministries Help Sheets 2001 from the Children’s Ministries Agency of the Assemblies of God», the section on «Healthy Conscience, part 1 of 2—Helping Children Develop a Healthy Conscience».
 This official statement from the world´s largest Pentecostal Movement Assemblies of God is written by the clinical psychologist Richard D. Dobbins, Ph.D., who I have had good contact with.
 He writes under the title «Punishment Vs. Discipline»:

 «Among the first tools we use to help our children toward a healthy conscience are punishment and discipline.
 Punishment is control from the outside; it teaches the child what not to do.
 If he touches the electrical outlet on the wall, he’ll be punished.
 If she hits her brother or sister, or breaks one of their toys, she’ll be punished.
 Running into the street or inappropriate language are all things that should bring punishment to children when the behavior is repeated after a reasonable warning.
 Punishment applies a measured amount of pain to the child.
 This pain is less than the pain that would be experienced if the behavior were not stopped.
 Never punish a child because you are angry and out of control.
 This is not what you want to model for them.
 Consistent and controlled punishment—suitable to the seriousness of an offense and administered by an in-control parent or teacher—is the goal.
 Punishment teaches the child what not to do.»

-I have chosen to make this official statement on my blog, but I will not allow debate on this blog.
+I have chosen to make this official statement on my blog, but I will not allow debate on here.
 The good debates should happen in other forums.
-If you want, please send me an email.
+If you want, please send me a message